A History of Shiloh Bible Conference

 Many camps these days seem to be distracted by all the activities.
 The activities become their primary focus, and even their very identity.
 Although we have many activities at Shiloh and strive to do our best to insure the campers have a blast, our primary focus is still the Word of God, and the Gospel of Jesus Christ.
 We give first priority to chapels, cabin devotions, personal devotions, Bible Quizzing, and our Ultimate Challenge (an extended, theme based team competition) geared to teach spiritual principles.

 We are also committed to keeping the price of our camps as low as possible, so that as many kids as possible can come and hear about Jesus.
 We accomplish this through a variety of means.
 Our full time staff are missionaries who raise their own support.
 All our support staff are volunteer, and we rely heavily on donations.
 Our operating costs are not met in full by the funds we receive from camper fees.
 This means we rely on monthly donations, and other gifts that gracious donors give to our ministry.
 One of the neatest blessings we have been experiencing is the large number of children who are attending camp because their parents came to Shiloh when they were kids.
-In 2016, over 500 attended Shiloh Bible Camp.
+In 2021, over 600 campers attended Shiloh Bible Camp and 91 first time decisions were made for Christ.
+Praise God!!!